 - Steady Income: Retired people are most likely to be risk-averse as their intent is to ensure a steady income with minimal risks.
 Low-risk investments offer steady periodic income to the investors.

-Each investor’s risk appetite and investments preferences vary.
+Each investor’s risk appetite Risk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation. and investments preferences vary.
 Although being risk-averse provides certain advantages, the opportunity costs are extremely high.
 The purpose of investment is to earn maximum profit at minimal risks.
 A certain level of risk needs to be undertaken to earn a decent level of return.
 Therefore, it is better to be risk diverse.